opensciency/sprint-content/open-tools-resources/lesson4-practicing-team-open-science.md

 #### Build Team and Align Trust, Expectations, and Conduct

-* **Co-build the team composition. **It is not just skill sets and needed disciplinary expertise, but the attributes and qualities of members that can make a team successful, such as the proportion of women, bridge-builders, record-keepers, and leaders.
+* **Co-build the team composition**. t is not just skill sets and needed disciplinary expertise, but the attributes and qualities of members that can make a team successful, such as the proportion of women, bridge-builders, record-keepers, and leaders.
-* **Give the team time to converge and align** on an agreed goal and periodically revisit that as things may change (adaptive management [need a link to this])
+* **Give the team time to converge and align** on an agreed goal and periodically revisit that as things may change (adaptive management.
 * **Ensure team members do not discriminate against others** in the course of their work
 * **Ensure team members comply with the team practices and guidelines** for conducting research, managing digital objects (e.g., data, software), authorship and publications, preservation of digital objects, and communication.
 * **Ensure team members adhere to the appropriate community, national,  and international standards** for reporting the results of their scientific activities including respecting the intellectual property rights of others consistent with the European Code of Conduct for Research Integrity (2011) downloadable from:[ http://www.esf.org/coordinating-research/mo-fora/research-integrity.html](http://www.esf.org/coordinating-research/mo-fora/research-integrity.html).

 #### Work As Collaboratively, Transparently, and Openly as Possible

-* **Work collaboratively: Make an initial priority to establish trust and good communication **between the team members and clear roles and responsibilities.
+* Work collaboratively: Make an initial priority to establish trust and good communication between the team members and clear roles and responsibilities.
     * Establish a common purpose with the leadership and members of the team.
     * Co-design and co-own the project goals.
     * Establish a realistic understanding of the progress to be made and estimated timelines.